kean/DFImageManager/README.md

 <p align="center"><img src="https://cloud.githubusercontent.com/assets/1567433/9706439/4d3fd63c-54ed-11e5-91ec-a52c768b67fe.png" width="70%"/>

 Advanced framework for loading, caching, processing, displaying and preheating images.
 It uses latest advancements in iOS SDK and doesn't reinvent existing technologies.
-It has an elegant and powerful API that will extend the capabilities of your app.

-DFImageManager is a [pipeline](#h_design) that loads images using pluggable components.
+DFImageManager is a [pipeline](#h_design) that loads images using multiple dependencies which can be injected in runtime.
 It features [multiple subspecs](#install_using_cocopods) that integrate things like [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage), [libwebp](https://developers.google.com/speed/webp/docs/api), and more.
-And it all comes in a strikingly small package with less code than [alternative libraries](https://github.com/kean/DFImageManager/wiki/How-is-DFImageManager-better-than-SDWebImage).

 > Programming in Swift?
 Try [Nuke](https://github.com/kean/Nuke).